Crypto Prices Today: Bitcoin Up to $30K | Al Bawaba

-The crypto market today seems to be recovering with bitcoin, world's largest cryptocurrency, trading at $30,615 at the time of writing.
+The crypto market today is still in the recovery mode with bitcoin, world's largest cryptocurrency, trading at $30,399 at the time of writing.

 Bitcoin and Crypto Prices